The ODE/IM Correspondence between $C(2)^{(2)}$-type Linear Problems and 2d $\mathcal{N}=1$ SCFT: Conclusions and Discussion

 There remain several interesting directions for future work.
-First, although the second-row analysis suggests the presence of non-local conserved quantities, their precise counterpart on the IM side has not yet been identified.
-Second, while the R sector eigenvalues of the cylinder IoMs were obtained explicitly, the corresponding quantities on the ODE side are still unknown.
+First, although the second-row analysis suggests the presence of semi-local conserved quantities, their precise counterpart on the IM side has not yet been identified.
+Second, while the R-sector eigenvalues of the cylinder IoMs were obtained explicitly, the corresponding quantities on the ODE side are still unknown.
+A plausible direction is to modify the boundary conditions of the linear problem by introducing an appropriate twist, so that the monodromy of the wave function reflects the Ramond boundary condition.
+Whether such a modification reproduces the R-sector spectrum remains an interesting problem for future investigation.
 Finally, the present method is expected to apply more broadly to quantum integrable models associated with other affine Lie superalgebras, such as those studied in \cite{tsuboi1997,tsuboi1999a,tsuboi1999,tsuboi2024}.

-\acknowledgments The author is grateful to Prof.~Katsushi Ito for valuable discussions and helpful comments on the manuscript.
-The author also thanks Wataru Kono for useful advice on the calculations.
-The author used ChatGPT to assist with Mathematica coding and with improving the English expression of parts of the manuscript.
-All outputs were checked and revised by the author, who takes full responsibility for the content of this work.